 Monitoring of adult LSD patients

-Fabry disease is managed at the Hope Hospital site where families are encouraged to attend together so that they can meet adult and children’s physicians and nurses at the same time.
+Fabry disease is managed at Salford Royal where families are encouraged to attend together so that they can meet adult and children’s physicians and nurses at the same time.
 This has two major benefits: families have excellent continuity in care and doctors gain a unique understanding of the variation in symptoms across affected individuals, encompassing the natural history of diseases from childhood through into adult life within a seamless transition.